dmcgriffy-cort/action-fetch-release-win/README.md

 # action-fetch-release-win
-Get a release asset on a Windows VM (gonna switch to linux)
+Get a release asset on a Windows VM